nats-io/stan.rb/README.md

 ### UTF8 encode

-If your payload has UTF8 character, encode it before publishing.
+If your payload has UTF8 characters, encode them before publishing.

 ```rb
 # Fails with Encoding::UndefinedConversionError